 You are not eligible for a deferred disposition for a traffic offense if you hold a commercial driver's license or held one at the time of the offense, or for a traffic offense committed in a construction zone with workers present.

-To apply for Deferred Disposition by MAIL, the application must be completed and submitted by mail or in person to the City of University Park Municipal Court.
+To apply for Deferred Disposition by mail, the Deferred Disposition Application (DOCX) must be completed and submitted by mail or in person to:

-To inquire if the Judge granted your Deferral or the terms of your Deferral Period, contact the Court by phone: 214-987-5331.
+To inquire if the Judge granted your Deferral or the terms of your Deferral Period, contact the Court by phone at 214-987-5331.